scottkurz/demo-devex/README.md

 8. In a browser, go to `http://localhost:9080/openapi` and notice the summary and description from step 4 appears under the `/people/{personId}` endpoint.

+##### Hot testing

-9. Above the method `getAllPeople()`, delete the `@GET` annotation.
+1. Above the method `getAllPeople()`, delete the `@GET` annotation.
 Save the file.

-10. In the console, press Enter to run tests.
+2. In the console, press Enter to run tests.
 Notice a test has an error.

-11. Above the method `getAllPeople()`, restore the `@GET` annotation.
+3. Above the method `getAllPeople()`, restore the `@GET` annotation.
 Save the file.

-12. In the console, press Enter to run tests.
+4. In the console, press Enter to run tests.
 Notice the tests pass.

+##### Hot debugging

-13. Inside the method `getAllPeople()`, set a breakpoint.
+1. Inside the method `getAllPeople()`, set a breakpoint.

-14. In your IDE, attach a debugger to port `7777`.
+2. In your IDE, attach a debugger to port `7777`.

-15. In your browser, go to `http://localhost:9080/myservice/people`.
+3. In your browser, go to `http://localhost:9080/myservice/people`.

-16. Notice your IDE pauses at the breakpoint that you set, allowing you to debug.
+4. Notice your IDE pauses at the breakpoint that you set, allowing you to debug.

 #### JPA support with Boost